Outlift: Intermediate Bulking

 - Lift 3-4 times per week.
 We've got both a 3-day and a 4-day workout program, both optimized.
 (I prefer the 4-day program, but I'm doing the 3-day right now while business is busy.)

 - Give the workouts your all.
 This program is straightforward, but that doesn't mean it's easy.
 You'll be loading the bar heavy and taking some sets to failure.
-Taking sets of moderate-rep front squats to failure is no walk in the park, but it works absolute wonders on your physique.
+Taking sets of moderate-rep front squats to failure is no walk in the park, but it works absolute wonders on our physiques.

 - Eat big, gain weight.
-We'll teach you the basics of eating for lean muscle growth, but you probably already know it.
-As an intermediate lifter, most of your results will come from following a great workout program, getting enough protein and carbs, and then simply eating enough calories to gain a good 0.5–1 pound on the scale each week.
+We'll teach you the basics of eating for lean muscle growth, but, eh, you probably already know how to do that.
+As an intermediate lifter, most of your results will come from following a great workout program, getting enough protein and carbs, and then simply eating enough calories to gain a good half-pound on the scale each week.

 - Do your best to sleep like a beast.
 Getting plenty of high-quality sleep isn't always realistic, but we expect you to try your best.
 That's going to help you recover quicker, make leaner gains, and give you the willpower to complete the program.

-If you commit to following this program at least 80% properly for at least 4 months, we can guarantee your results.
+If you commit to following this program at least 80% properly for at least four months, we can 100% guarantee your results.
 That’s our promise to you, and we stand behind it with our full 90-day refund policy.
-No hassle, no fine print, nothing to lose.
+No hassle, no fine print.

 The Outlift Program

 First Edition (1.0), Refined Over Twelve Months of Testing